hatari/hatari/readme.txt

 * While the emulator is running, you can open the configuration menu by pressing F12, the F11 key will toggle fullscreen/windowed mode.
   Pressing ALTGR-q will quit the emulator.

+ 4.1) Known Windows (SDL) issues

+On Windows, Hatari console output doesn't go to console like on other platforms.

+This is because Windows SDL v1 library redirects all console output (including help!) to stdout.txt and stderr.txt files (by default), and SDL v2 library discards all that output.

+To see Hatari help/warning/trace output, and to interact with Hatari debugger, there two options:
+- Run Hatari with "-W" option, or
+- Compile Hatari with "-mconsole" option (as last --linker flag) to build Hatari for the Windows console subsystem

+Because these cause separate console output window to be opened (in addition to the Hatari window), they are not enabled by default.

  5) Hatari tools and their run-time dependencies